epakskape/greenshellcode/README.md

 The `dec esp` instruction is useful because it can be used to move the stack pointer into a region of the stack that has not yet been used, and thus is expected to contain a known state: zero bytes.
 By default, the encoder assumes that decrementing the stack pointer by 4 pages is sufficient to reach this regoin.

 The `dec dword [esp-0x1]` instruction can then be used to generate arbitrary byte values on the stack.
 For example, if the dword value at `esp-0x1` is zero and `0x1a` subtractions are performed, then the dword value will become `0xffffffe6`.
 If the stack pointer is then decremented by `dec esp`, the dword value at `esp-0x1` will become `0xffffe600`.
-If `0x15` subtractions are then performed, the dword value become `0xffffe5eb`, which corresponds to a `jmp short` instruction if disassembled:
+If `0x15` subtractions are then performed, the dword value becomes `0xffffe5eb`, which corresponds to a `jmp short` instruction if disassembled:

 ```
 EBE5              jmp short 0xffffffe7